adrianhelvik/anonymous-custom-elements/README.md

 Returns the same value as innerHTML.

 ## Polyfill usage
-*WARNING: Do not use in production before standardization.*
+*WARNING: Do not use in production.*

 ```html
 <!doctype html>